Quindry creates judicial portrait paintings using techniques inspired by Renaissance artists.

 Rich takes all the photographs that form the basis for his paintings.
-That way he can be assured that he has the quality of lighting that he wants in the final piece.
-The portrait sittings typically take about an hour during which Rich takes about a hundred images.
+That way, he can be assured that he has the quality of lighting that he wants in the final piece.
+The portrait sittings typically take about an hour, and Rich usually takes over a hundred photos for reference.

-Proofs are then posted to a private website where an image can be chosen as a basis for the judicial portrait.
-This allows the choice of an expression that portrays them as they’d like to be remembered.
-Using a graphics tablet and the chosen image as a guide, Rich transforms the selected image through dozens of stages and countless brushstrokes into a digital painting that is a highly detailed likeness of his subjects.
-Because photos are their source, they capture nuanced expressions, lighting, and details that very few traditional artists can portray.
-When finished, they are delivered as an archival Giclée print on museum grade canvas.
+Proofs are then posted to a private website, where an image can be chosen as a basis for the judicial portrait.
+This allows the choice of an expression that portrays them as they want to be remembered.
+Using a graphics tablet and the chosen image as a guide, Rich transforms the selected image through dozens of stages and countless brushstrokes into a digital painting that can be a highly detailed likeness of his subjects.
+Because photos are their source, they capture nuanced body language, lighting, and details that few artists can portray.

 Contact Rich for pricing and availability.
 He’s happy to provide references.